Quenoo/ZTP_final_project/README.md

 [ZTP_final_project/ztpfinal] $ python manage.py runserver
 ```

-The site will be available on [localhost:8080](http://localhost:8080).
+The site will be available on [localhost:8000](http://localhost:8000).

 ### Authentication

-The app currently uses bearer token authentication provided by Django Rest Framework.
+The app currently uses bearer token authentication provided by Django REST Framework.

-In order to create a user, send a JSON request to the `localhost:8000/register/` endpoint in the following form:
+In order to create a user, send a JSON POST request to the `localhost:8000/register/` endpoint in the following form:

 ```json
 {